adap597/Trivia_api/backend/README.md

 This project is a trivia game.
 The tasks for the project were to create an API and test suite for implementing the following:

-1) Display questions by category or all questions.
+1) Display questions by category or display all questions.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2) Delete questions.
 3) Add questions.
 Question, answer, difficulty, and category are required fields.
 4) Search for questions based on a text query string.